 Course Shared Agreements

-These shared agreements were drafted and written by Lindsay Mack and Iris Rankin with additional education and support from two of the inclusivity moderators for Tarot for the Wild Soul, Alex Rodriguez and Malissa Pansa-ad, in particular the section of Supportive & Inclusive Space.
+These shared agreements were drafted and written by Lindsay Mack with additional input from Iris Rankin and Valerie Cochran, and invaluable education, input, and support from two of the inclusivity moderators for Tarot for the Wild Soul, Alex Rodriguez, and Malissa Pansa-ad, in particular the section of Supportive & Inclusive Space.

-Honoring and acknowledging that this course was created on the unceded land of The Confederated Tribes of Grand Ronde, with the deepest respect to the Kalapuya Tribe, Cowlitz Tribe, and Atfalati Tribe (currently called Portland, OR).
+Honoring and acknowledging that our courses were created on both the unceded land of the Lenape people (currently called Brooklyn, NY), and The Confederated Tribes of Grand Ronde, with the deepest respect to the Kalapuya Tribe, Cowlitz Tribe, and Atfalati Tribe (currently called Portland, OR), respectively.

-These courses and offerings are personal pilgrimages.
+All of our courses and offerings are self paced personal pilgrimages.
 A pilgrimage is defined as “a journey…made to some sacred place as an act of devotion.”
 In this case, you are making a journey into yourself as you explore, deepen and enrich your relationship with your Tarot deck and yourself.
 These personal pilgrimage courses are dedicated to serving as a supportive space for sitting in your own knowing, asking questions of yourself.
-I am honored to be your guide on this journey – but the path you walk through this material (and how you walk it) is all your own.
+I am honored to be your guide on this journey – but the path you take through this material (and how you move along it) is all your own.

 Expectations for Our Students